danog/MadelineProtoDocs/old_docs/API_docs_v100/constructors/inputPrivacyKeyProfilePhoto.md

 ---
 title: inputPrivacyKeyProfilePhoto
-description: Can his profile photo be viewed?
+description: Whether people will be able to see the user's profile picture
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputPrivacyKeyProfilePhoto